The 'Earth Survival System (ESS) mini' cooking, WASH and growing system

 There's also the possibility of generating Carbon removal credits for the KTE (or other Kon-Tiki kilns) either via an established Carbon Removal Marketplace (CRM) such as puro.earth or with a new open source CRM specific for the Kon-Tiki biochar kiln.

 I hypothesise that there will be a predictable infrared signature of a KTE burn if the kiln is operated correctly (see user manual at the bottom of the 'Kon-Tiki 'Essential' (KTE) biochar kiln' page).
-There are many variables in play here and it's not going to be easy to work out, or even automate verification using Machine Learning.
+There are many variables in play here and it's not going to be easy to work out.
+The idea is to basically create a data pipeline between an infrared sensor->payment for producing biochar and removing Carbon.

 Hopefully no need for a supervisor or even biochar samples, though these could be taken and analysed randomly to increase transparency and quality control of the biochar.